Gomah/bulmil/README.md

 In order to use the custom element library within the Vue app, the application must be modified to define the custom elements and to inform the Vue compiler which elements to ignore during compilation.
 This can all be done within the `main.js` file.

-Assuming you’ve run `npm install --save test-components` beforehand, and that `test-component` is the name of our made up Web Components that we have published to npm, you import the components into the 'main.js' file by
+Assuming you’ve run `npm install --save bulmil` beforehand, and that `bulmil` is the name of our made up Web Components that we have published to npm, you import the components into the 'main.js' file by

 - importing the node module
 - telling Vue to ignore the custom element tags (see `https://vuejs.org/v2/api/#ignoredElements`)